Franklin Vets

 This is the most successful technique for normalising forces around the joint and has statistically the best long-term outcomes.
 We can now offer this surgery for dogs of almost any size, including small breeds.

-This includes what was traditionally the most popular surgery, where a single or double strand of nylon leader line or Fiberwire is placed to try and replace the function of the original cruciate ligament.
-This can result in good function, but the more significant the patient is, the less satisfactory the results tend to be.
-The implant is not physiological because it does not properly replace the original ligament and can lead to a rapid progression of arthritis in the joint.
+This was traditionally the most popular surgery, where a single or double strand of nylon or Fiberwire is inserted to try to replace the function of the original cruciate ligament.
+This can result in good function, but the results can be very unpredictable.
 Recovery times from surgery can be prolonged.
-This is a fair option for small dogs, not very good for medium dogs, and not good at all for large dogs.
+This is a fair option for small dogs, not very good for medium dogs, and not recommended for large dogs.

 This technique is simple to perform and avoids the risk associated with cutting bone for the TPLO.
 However, the nylon will stretch over time, and ongoing support depends on periarticular fibrosis rather than removing abnormal movement, which the TPLO achieves.
-Additionally, while this technique is most commonly performed on small breeds of dogs, these breeds frequently have extremely steep tibial plateau angles, making them poor candidates for extracapsular surgery since this technique struggles to work when the slope is steep.
+Ironically, while this technique is most commonly performed on small breeds of dogs, these breeds frequently have microscopic anatomy that makes them poor candidates for extracapsular surgery, and they will normally do much better with a TPLO.

 Many dogs now have had both knees operated on and returned to running and working.
 A dog who ruptures both cruciate ligaments can have the joints operated on relatively close together, which dramatically reduces recovery time.

-The rest period after cruciate ligament surgery is quite long, up to 12 weeks.
+The rest period after cruciate ligament surgery can be quite lengthy, lasting up to 12 weeks.
 It is critically important that the instructions are followed closely to get the best results.
 We have a rehabilitation programme for you to follow during this period.

-The price range for TPLO surgery is from $5000-6500, depending on patient size.
-The only charge for revisits is additional dressings or medications used and for sedation and x-rays at 6 weeks.
-Note that usually, no additional dressings or medications are required.
+The price range for TPLO surgery is from $5000 to $6500, depending on patient size.
+The only additional charge for revisits is for extra dressings or medications used, as well as sedation and x-rays at 6 weeks.
+Just so you know, usually, no additional dressings or medications are required.
 The 6-week x-ray costs $330-380, depending on patient size.
 If needed, we can guide you on what to look for in post-op revisits for those having the checkups done locally.

 Call Customer Services on 09 238 7486 or email referralsurgery@fvs.co.nz to discuss the transfer of your patient to our clinic for assessment and treatment.
 When you come, you may be asked to bring any clinical notes, X-ray images, and medications.